algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/managementDocuments.md

 | GNSS position acquisition | The device must be able to acquire the GNSS position | 80% |

 These target KPIs are based on the client's requirements.

+## Key Performance Indicators

+To follow the progress of the project you can check the [KPIs](https://docs.google.com/spreadsheets/d/1Py72_1mZQ5l20KM0fd6HdSRnmj49YibWoImaeFKPc8U/edit?usp=sharing).

 ## Statement of work